Skip to main content

 About

 David “Bo” Bunnell has been a Research Fishery Biologist at the USGS Great Lakes Science Center in Ann Arbor, Michigan since 2004.
 Trained as an Aquatic Ecologist, I am most interested in trophic interactions occurring between fish and their prey.
-I am also interested in how these interactions are influence by anthropogenic stressors, such as nonindigenous species and climate change.
-Within the USGS Great Lakes Science Center, I am assigned to the Lake Michigan section, but am fortunate to have had the opportunity to collaborate on research questions across the Great Lakes basin.
+I am also interested in how these interactions are influence by anthropogenic stressors.
+At USGS, I am the Coregonine Science Program director, where I lead the science to support the planning and evaluation of cisco and whitefish restoration efforts across the Great Lakes.

 Publications